addriv/Hakuna/README.md

     <img src="https://github.com/addriv/Hakuna/blob/master/app/assets/images/tasks.gif" width="600">
   </p>

+* Filters
+  * Tasks can be filtered by assignee by clicking the team member's icon in the sidebar.

 ## Implementation

 One of the challenges faced when creating Hakuna was keeping the Tasks Detail(tasks_detail.jsx) component in sync with the Tasks Index component(tasks_index.jsx).